hadley/adv-r/First-class-functions.md

     optimise(sin, c(0, 2 * pi))
     optimise(sin, c(0, pi), maximum = TRUE)

-There is one function that works with a more general an n-dimensional numeric function, `optim`, which finds the location of a minima.
+There is one function that works with a more general n-dimensional numeric function, `optim`, which finds the location of a minima.

 In statistics, optimisation is often used for maximum likelihood estimation.
-Maximum likelihood estimation is are natural match to closures because the arguments to a likelihood fall into two groups: the data, which is fixed for a given problem, and the parameters, which will vary as we try to find a maximum numerically.
+Maximum likelihood estimation is a natural match to closures because the arguments to a likelihood fall into two groups: the data, which is fixed for a given problem, and the parameters, which will vary as we try to find a maximum numerically.
 This naturally gives rise to an approach like the following:

     # Negative log-likelihood for Poisson distribution
     poisson_nll <- function(x) {